What makes website ratings crucial for your site?

 Plugins

-There are practical all-round solutions for most CMS and shop systems and they offer several different review systems like stars, dots, circles, or similar icons.
-Many tools also enable rich snippets in the Google SERPs.
-The installation – depending on the CMS – is generally very simple and the range of possible plugins ranges from free to complex premium solutions.
-For the world’s most widely used CMS, WordPress, there are countless rating and review plugins.
+There are practical all-in-one solutions for most CMS and shop systems that offer multiple different review systems such as stars, points, circles, or similar icons.
+Many tools also enable rich snippets in Google SERPs.
+Installation is typically very easy, depending on the CMS, and the range of possible plugins spans from free to more comprehensive premium solutions.
+For the world’s most-used CMS, WordPress, there are countless such rating and review plugins.

 Generator tools

-If you are looking for a simple solution for website ratings and don’t want to write the code yourself, you can use a generator tool.
-An example of this tool is the Five Star code generator.
-With this generator, you can adapt the star rating online – the code is generated automatically and can then be copied.
-In addition to the standard stars, you can also use your own graphics.
-You can also customize the text or the number of stars.
-Due to the limited customization options, solutions like these are often only good alternatives for simple websites.
-Another problem with these solutions is that the background is often complicated to set up (e.g. via a special PHP script), so that user input can be saved.
+If you’re looking for a simple solution for website ratings and prefer not to write the code yourself, you can use a generator tool.
+An example of such a tool is the Easy Icon Editor from Noun Project.
+With this tool, you can easily customize existing star icons online.
+The code is automatically generated, which can then be copied.
+In addition to standard star icons, you can also upload and use your own graphics.

 1 .rating {